hf7a/ESP32-ham-combo/README.md

 > There are several hardware revisions of the ESP32-2432S028R board.
 While they may look identical, they can have minor differences in pin connections.
 The `User_Setup.h` file provided in this repository is configured for a common version.
 If you experience issues, you may need to **adjust the pin definitions in this file** to match your specific board.
 >
 > Additionally, some board revisions may exhibit inverted colors out of the box (e.g., white text appearing black).
 This is easily corrected by toggling the **'Invert Colors'** option in the **Display Settings** menu.
+>
+> Also, some displays may require a different orientation.
+Use the **Screen Rotation** setting in the Display Settings menu to rotate the screen in 90-degree increments.

 ---